This page is from past events.

 This history is presented by the Colored Conventions Project (CCP), a scholarly community and research project based at The Pennsylvania State University’s Center for Black Digital Research.
 The CCP began in 2012 at the University of Delaware and has grown to include more than 100 team members (students, librarians, faculty, and community partners).

-In 2021, two founders of the project, P. Gabrielle Foreman and Jim Casey, published an essay collection, The Colored Conventions Movement: Black Organizing in the Nineteenth Century (UNC Press).
+In 2021, two founders of the project, P. Gabrielle Foreman and Jim Casey, recently edited an essay collection, The Colored Conventions Movement: Black Organizing in the Nineteenth Century (UNC Press).

 The CCP has won prizes from the Modern Language Association and the American Studies Association, along with grants from the National Endowment for the Humanities and The Andrew W. Mellon Foundation.
 In 2019, the NEH named the CCP as one of its all-time “Essential Projects.”
 To learn more, see https://coloredconventions.org.